 This article looks at how to use monitoring to deliver the best possible experience for your users.
 You should book a demo with MetricFire, and get on to the free trial!

 You’ve got a lot to think about when monitoring mobile games.
 You will definitely need more than one tool - you’ll need backups and there are many important kinds of data.

 MetricFire is a very flexible and easy-to-integrate tool.
-MetricFire is built on open source projects, and has an open source mentality at its core.
-MetricFire also has Grafana as part of its stack, so you can can benefit from the broad range of plugins that work with Grafana, while also getting great Prometheus and Graphite as a hosted service.
+MetricFire is built on open-source projects and has an open-source mentality at its core.
+MetricFire also has Grafana as part of its stack, so you can can benefit from the broad range of plugins that work with Grafana, while also getting Graphite as a hosted service.

 To get started with MetricFire, you should book a demo!
 Get on the call with us and get started in minutes.